Astro Boy (character): Feature film

-Astro and his friends find an offline construction robot named ZOG.
-Astro secretly revives ZOG, and the kids bring him back and clean him up for the Hamegg games.
-Later that night, Astro comes across Cora trying to call Metrocity.
+Astro and his friends find an offline construction robot named Zog.
+Astro secretly revives Zog, and the kids bring him back and clean him up for the Hamegg games.
+Later that night, Astro comes across Cora trying to call Metro City.
 She reveals to him that she actually has parents and was worried if they even missed her.
-Astro promises not to tell and tries to tell her his secret but can't.
 The next day at the Hamegg games, Hamegg betrays Astro, learning of him being a robot, and pits Astro against other robots in the Robot Games.
-Unable to simply leave, Astro is forced to destroy all the robots.
-Hamegg releases ZOG for Astro to fight, but both refuse to fight one another.
+Unable to leave, Astro is forced to destroy all the robots.
+Hamegg releases Zog for Astro to fight, but both refuse to fight one another.
 Stone and his men arrive then and arrest Astro.
-They take him back to the Ministry of Science, where Tenma is asked to remove the Blue Core; however, at the last moment, he has a change of heart, accepting that even if Astro isn't Toby, he's still his son, and allows Astro to escape.
-This is the only media in which Tenma accepts his creation back as his son.
-Stone places the Red Core into the Peacekeeper again, only for it to absorb him and take on his consciousness.
+They take him back to the Ministry of Science, where Tenma is asked to remove the Blue Core; however, at the last moment, he has a change of heart, accepting that even if Astro is not Toby, he is still his son, and allows Astro to escape.
+Stone places the Red Core into the Peacekeeper again, only for it to absorb him and his consciousness.
 Astro and Stone fight across the city, demolishing most of the buildings and causing the city to begin crashing to Earth.
-Astro is able to slow Metro City's descent by flying underneath and pushing upwards with his leg-rockets.
-Cora, the other children, and the Robot Revolution try to help to bring down the Peacekeeper/Stone fusion.
+Astro attempts to slow Metro City's descent by flying underneath and pushing upwards with his leg-rockets.
 Stone catches Astro and is about to absorb him, but when the Blue and Red Cores clash, he lets Astro out due to the close proximity of the two Cores causing him great pain.

 Astro lands in a building, where he reunites with Tenma.
 Tenma informs him that if the Blue Core and Red Core come together, Astro and the Peacekeeper will both die.
-Astro decides that this was the reason he was made, and flies straight toward Stone, crashing into him and merging the Cores which destroys the Peacekeeper and frees Stone (who is knocked out from the collision).
-However, with both Cores drained of energy, Stone awakes, only to be arrested by his own troops.
-Astro is deactivated.
-Cora, Dr. Elefun and others find Astro's body.
-ZOG transfers some of his Blue Core energy (which Astro kindly gave him) to Astro; with the catalyst restarted, the Blue Core once more becomes a limitless source of energy, so Astro is easily revived and his wounds automatically heal.
+Astro decides that this was the reason he was made, and flies straight toward Stone, crashing into him.
+The Interaction between the Cores destroys the Peacekeeper, frees Stone, and drains both Cores of energy, deactivating Astro.
+However, Zog transfers some of his Blue Core energy to Astro, reviving him.
 Astro is reunited with Dr. Tenma, and Cora finds and makes up with her parents.
-When an alien life-form appears over the city, the movie ends with Astro flying up to battle it.